Gdoc/Admin

 Share of intraindustry trade by type of goods – Figure 6.1 in UN World Development Report (2009)

-You can edit the countries and regions selected.
-Each country tells a different story.6
+The chart here plots long-run estimates of merchandise exports as a share of GDP.
+You can edit the countries and regions selected; each country tells a different story.7

 How much do countries trade?

-The chart shows the value of exports (goods plus services) in dollars, country by country.
+The chart shows the value of exports (goods and services) in US dollars, country by country, after adjusting for inflation.

-The main takeaway here is that the trend towards more trade is more pronounced than in the charts showing shares of GDP.
-This is not surprising: most countries today produce more than a couple of decades ago, and at the same time they trade more of what they produce.7
+As you can see, the rise of global trade is more pronounced in these monetary inflation-adjusted figures than in the previous charts showing shares of GDP.
+This is not surprising: most countries today produce more than they did a couple of decades ago, and at the same time, they trade more of what they produce.

 What do countries trade?